MicrosoftDocs/sql-docs/docs/reporting-services/web-portal-ssrs-native-mode.md

 ---
-title: "The Reporting Services web portal (SSRS Native Mode) | Microsoft Docs" ms.date: 12/05/2018 ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: reporting-services
+title: "The web portal of a report server (SSRS Native Mode) | Microsoft Docs" ms.date: 12/05/2018 ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: reporting-services ms.description: The web portal of a Reporting Services report server is a web-based experience for viewing reports, mobile reports, KPIs, and navigating through the elements in your report server instance. ms.topic: conceptual ms.assetid: 7349e626-6ed5-4d21-b05f-cf042ad9ad70

-ms.topic: conceptual
-ms.assetid: 7349e626-6ed5-4d21-b05f-cf042ad9ad70
 author: markingmyname
 ms.author: maghan
 ---
-# The web portal for Reporting Services (SSRS Native Mode)
+# The web portal or a report server (SSRS Native Mode)

 [!INCLUDE[ssrs-appliesto](../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016-and-later](../includes/ssrs-appliesto-2016-and-later.md)] [!INCLUDE[ssrs-appliesto-pbirsi](../includes/ssrs-appliesto-pbirs.md)]

-The Reporting Services web portal is a web-based experience that allows you to view reports, mobile reports, KPIs, and navigate through the elements that are in your report server instance.
+The web portal of a Reporting Services report server is a web-based experience.
+In the portal, you can view reports, mobile reports, KPIs, and navigate through the elements in your report server instance.
 You can also use the web portal to administer a single report server instance.

 ![ssRSPortal](../reporting-services/media/ssrsportal.png)